 This tutorial will show you how to start light-eventuate-4j services with docker-compose.
-It is very convenient for developers who want to do integration test on his/her laptop or desktop.
-For official test environment and production, it is not recommended to use docker-compose or docker.
+It is very convenient for developers who want to do an integration test on his/her laptop or desktop.
+For the official test environment and production, it is not recommended to use docker-compose or docker.
 These services should be installed in a data center or virtual machines to form a cluster.

 Kafka needs a network IP address for ADVERTISED_HOST_NAME, and it cannot be localhost or 127.0.0.1 as localhost within docker container means the docker container itself.
 It must be an address on the host that is accessible within docker container.
 It should be the hostname of your computer or the real network IP address of your computer that runs docker.

-There is a script in light-docker that can try to find the hostname and export it as DOCKER_HOST_IP, but it is not reliable as hostname might map to 127.0.0.1 on some computers.
+There is a script in light-docker that can try to find the hostname and export it as DOCKER_HOST_IP, but it is not reliable as the hostname might map to 127.0.0.1 on some computers.
 The best way to do that would manually find out the IP address on your computer and export it.

 Manually export DOCKER_HOST_IP

 On Mac/Linux, issue the following command on a terminal